sridev05/TN_District_Portal_Frontend/README.md

 1. Clone this repository
 2. Open the project folder
+3. run the index.html
-3. Launch the project in a browser
+4. Launch the project in a browser

 ---